Basic Fire Door, Fire Door Frame, Transom/Sidelight Frame, and Window Frame Requirements

 - Fire door inspections

-Fire testing of doors, door frames, transom/sidelight frames, window frames, glazing, and hardware and the resulting labeling programs granted by third-party testing agencies are complex subjects better understood when basic rules and guidelines are applied.
-The following information is based upon the requirements of the International Building Code (IBC).
+Fire testing of doors, door frames, transom/ sidelight frames, window frames, glazing, and hardware and the resulting labeling programs granted by third-party testing agencies are complex subjects better understood when basic rules and guidelines are applied.
+The following information is based upon the requirements of the International Building Code.

-The fire rating classification of the wall into which the door is installed dictates the required fire rating of the door.
-The location of the wall in the building and prevailing building codes establish the fire rating requirements for the wall.
-The associated door ratings are shown in Table 1 below.
+The fire-protection classification of the wall into which the door is installed dictates the required fire-protection rating of the door.
+The location of the wall in the building and prevailing building codes establish the fire-protection rating requirements for the wall.
+Fire door assemblies are often required to also act as smoke and draft control barriers by the building code in addition to the specified fire-protection rating.
+For openings in a smoke partition, no fire-protection rating is required for the door assembly but the door cannot exceed the code’s maximum air leakage rate.
+The associated door fire-protection ratings are shown in Table 1.

 2.1 Hourly ratings

-Steel fire doors are “rated” by time (in minutes or hours) that a door can withstand exposure to fire test conditions.
-Hourly ratings include 1-1/2-hours, 1-hour, 3/4-hour, and 1/3-hour, with the maximum rating required of any swinging type fire door being three hours.
-All doors have been subjected to a hose stream test, unless otherwise noted.
+Steel fire doors are “rated” by the duration of time (in minutes or hours) that a door has successfully withstood exposure to fire test conditions.
+Hourly ratings include 1-1/2-hour (90 minute), 1-hour (60 minute), 3/4-hour (45 minute), and 1/3-hour (20 minute), with the maximum rating required of any swinging type fire door being 3-hour (180 minute).
+All doors have been subjected to a hose stream test, unless otherwise noted on the label.

 2.2 Three-hour (180-minute) doors